mohamedkhairy23/docker/README.md

 ## For stoping and removing a specific container:

-- docker rm name -of-container -f
+- docker rm name-of-container -f

 ## For displaying docker containers: